MikePia/humanITL/README.md

   * Trained model to identify the title page for mix types.
   * openai API  to tag.
 * Archive the files once processed to AWS buckets and update the file_location in the database

+### Running the app
+Chrome must be set to download pdfs allow popups